glpousse/devpkg/README.md

 The original data and code can be found [here](https://www.openicpsr.org/openicpsr/project/146041/version/V1/view).

-The project is ongoing, and is being updated throughout the term.
-Thanks for your patience!

 ## Computational Requirements

 The replication was conducted on R version 4.4.1.
 The necessary packages to install are: